UPDATED: December 13, 2016

 In business, vision isn’t some mythical ability to see the future.
 It’s about being able to recognize a pattern and apply it to something new, before others see it coming.

-In this post, we’ll introduce you to one such pattern, the incubation of new media within old media.
-We’ll then review some examples of how the pattern has repeated itself over the past 30-years, from one Big Thing to the Next.
+Using a visual history, I’ll introduce you to one such pattern, the incubation of new media within old media.
+I’ll review some examples of how the pattern has repeated itself over the past 30-years, from one Big Thing to the Next.

 New Media as Features in Old Media